-Inclusions could help in diamond's identification.
-Examples of the types of internal inclusions are: pinpoint - an included crystal that is transparent, opaque or dark clouds: groups of pinpoints feathers: fractures
+Inclusions could help in the diamond's identification.
+Examples of the types of internal inclusions are pinpoint - an included crystal that is transparent, opaque, or dark clouds: groups of pinpoints feathers - fractures.

 This means that no inclusions visible under 10x magnification.
 Diamonds in this category are free from all internal imperfections (inclusions) but do possess minor surface blemishes.
 These diamonds may be made flawless by minor repolishing with the exception of surface grain lines.

 Inclusions that are very small but will be easy for an expert to find under 10x magnification.
 These grades imply minor inclusions of the size, number, and location that stand between those somewhat difficult to observe and those somewhat easier to observe.
 Small included crystals, small feathers, distinct clouds characterize VS grades.

 The SI grade category is the most open to interpretation, and the stones in this grade are very often subject to qualifiers such as “Good SI” and “Bad SI.”
 A “Good” SI could turn out to be spectacular, making it one of the best buys on the market.

 Unfortunately, the GIA grading system does not address this disparity, leaving the field wide open to “creative salesmanship.”

 It also contains noticeable inclusions which are easily visible under a 10x magnification.
 Usually, these inclusions will be centrally located and noticed immediately when the diamond is examined.
 Diamonds in these grades (particularly the SI2 grade) may show inclusions to the unaided eye when placed table down on a white background, but not when viewed face-up.